-We will not be accepting any more applications, however an exciting new course in Wild Animal Health Sciences at both BSc and MSci level is coming soon.
+We will not be accepting any more applications, however an exciting new course in Wild Animal Health Sciences at both BSc and MSci level is now available.

 Sign up to RVC For Me and we'll make sure you receive relevant information about the subject you're interested in, reminders about upcoming events that are relevant to you, student stories and more about life at the Royal Veterinary College.